ttsse/matlabPybind11/README.md

 - Oversampling parameter (pars.oversamp = 3, 5)

 The original MATLAB reporitory is not fully provided here.
 Hence the limitations in parameter definition.
-The results from the cover generation algorithm are alternatively given in the .mat [files](/src/data)
+The results from the cover generation algorithm are alternatively given [here](/src/data)

 ## Results
 The code solves the linear elasticity Boundary Value Problem (BVP) for a manufactured solution either in the form of a Gaussian or a cosine function.